 I generally work with children six years and older.
 Some of the things I enjoy most about working with younger children is their resilience to overcome challenges, creativity, and hope.
-With older youth I see so much potential in them.
-Many of the older youth are beginning their lives and it's an exciting and hopeful time for them.
-In terms of families I enjoy helping youth reconnect with parents, succeed in school, learn to deal with peers, and plan their futures.
+With teenagers, I see them as having so much potential to succeed in school, learn to deal with peers, Many of the older teenagers, or young adults, are beginning their lives,and it's an exciting and hopeful time for them.
+I enjoy being a part of this change and helping them grow and learnand plan their futures.

-I also view family counseling with a great deal of hope and excitement.
+In terms of working with families, I am challenged by assisting the parents and children to improve communication, change behavior patterns, and learn to enjoy each other.
 I believe, as a parent, and a professional, that good communication, positive interaction, and problem solving with kids are some key concepts to successful parent/child relationships.
 I truly believe that most youth want to talk to us (adults) or just want to be listened to.
 I think many of them are unsure how to communicate with us or even wonder if we're interested in talking and listening to them.
 But I think they need us more than ever during this phase of their life.

-One thing I have noticed in counseling numerous individuals is that many clients suffer from anxiety and depression, in their lives.
+One thing I have noticed in counseling numerous individuals is that many clients suffer from anxiety and depression.
 I believe we live in environments that are so demanding of our time and energy and that we tend not to take care of ourselves until it is too late.
-I believe, with guidance, we can learn to take control of our fear and take care of our mind, body, and spirit.
+With guidance, we can learn to take control of our fear and care for our mind, body, and spirit.
 The benefits to learning to care for ourselves is tremendous.

 I have also provided career counseling and college educational advising to youth and adults.
 My past ten years as a college counselor working at local colleges and universities helping individuals to choose a career, using professional career tools, apply for college admission, both locally, and nationally, apply for financial aid and scholarships, complete resumes, has been very successful.
 It's been exciting to see clients meet their career goals.